Aider-AI/aider/docs/unified-diffs.md

 On the other hand, the core of the unified diff format is extremely simple.
-You include a hunk of the file that needs to be changed, with every line prefixed by ether a *space* ` `, a *plus* `+` or a *minus* `-`.
+You include a hunk of the file that needs to be changed, with every line prefixed to indicate unchanged, new or deleted lines.
-These markers indicate an unchanged line, a new line to add or an existing line to remove.
-There is no escaping, and very little other structure needed to create a unified diff.

 A unified diff looks pretty much like the code it is modifying.

-The one complicated piece is the line numbers found at the start of each hunk that look something like this: `@@ -2,4 +3,5 @@`.
+The one complicated piece is the line numbers found at the start of each hunk.
+They look something like this: `@@ -2,4 +3,5 @@`, which indicates that the hunk will change lines 2-4 in original file into lines 3-5 in the updated file.
-This example is from a
-hunk that would change lines 2-4 in the original file into what would become lines 3-5 in the updated file.

-You've probably read a lot of unified diffs without ever caring about these line numbers, because the diffs are usually perfectly sensible without them.
-This is good news, because we're going to discard these numbers.

 GPT is terrible at working accurately with source code line numbers.
-This is a general observation about any use of line numbers in editing formats, backed up by many quantitative benchmark experiments.
+This is a general observation about any use of line numbers in editing formats, backed up by many quantitative benchmark
-Specifically regarding line numbers in unified diffs, GPT is frequently off-by-one, or labels a hunk as being line numbers 2-4 of the file but the hunk actually contains 6 lines, etc.
-GPT-4 isn't even close to being able to consistently produce valid line number headers.
-Doing so requires far too much attention to numerical details to ensure correctness and self-consistency.

-So aider tells GPT not to include line numbers.
-Instead, aider just interprets each hunk from the unified diffs as a search and replace operation:
+So aider tells GPT not to include line numbers, and just interprets each hunk from the unified diffs as a search and replace operation:

 This diff: